Montgomery is one of the most important historic cities in the United States.

 Beautiful sculptures and paintings created by talented local artists adorn the museum's galleries.

-The American art section houses some of the best 41 paintings from artists of the country include well-known names such as Edward Hopper, John Singer, Sargent, and Winslow Homer.
+The American art section houses some of the best 41 paintings from artists of the country, including well-known names such as Edward Hopper, John Singer, Sargent, and Winslow Homer.

 Classical works in the print by Old Masters section include paintings by legendary artists like Durer, Rembrandt, and Whistler.